Basildon: History

 The first historical reference to Basildon is in records from 1086.
 It is mentioned in the Domesday Book as 'Belesduna'.
 The name 'Basildon' may be derived from the Anglo-Saxon personal name 'Boerthal' and the Anglo-Saxon word 'dun', meaning hill.
 In historical documents, this name had various forms over the centuries, including Berdlesdon, Batlesdon and Belesduna.

-Railway service started in the 19th century to Pitsea (1856) and Laindon (1888) but it was only later that proposals to provide service to the new town of Basildon, shelved for many years because of concerns that it would simply become a commuter suburb of London, were eventually forced through.
+The railway service started in the 19th century to Pitsea (1856) and Laindon (1888), but it was only later that proposals to provide service to the new town of Basildon, shelved for many years because of concerns that it would simply become a commuter suburb of London, were eventually forced through.
 A significant number of modern-day residents do commute to London.

+In 1931, the parish had a population of 1,159.

 By the beginning of the 1900s, Basildon had evolved with much of the land having been sold in small plots during a period of land speculation and development taking placed haphazardly with building by plot owners ranging from shelters created from recycled materials to brick-built homes and with amenities such as water, gas, electricity and hard-surfaced roads lacking.

 In the 1940s, Billericay Urban District Council and Essex County Council, concerned by lack of amenities in the area and by its development, petitioned the Government to create a New Town.
 Basildon was one of eight 'New Towns' created in the South East of England after the passing of the New Towns Act.
-On 4 January 1949 Lewis Silkin, Minister of Town and Country Planning, officially designated Basildon as a 'New Town'.
+On 4 January 1949 Lewis Silkin, Minister of Town and Country Planning, officially designated Basildon as a New Town.
 Basildon Development Corporation was formed in February 1949 to transform the designated area into a modern new town.
 The New Town incorporated Laindon and Pitsea and was laid out around small neighbourhoods with the first house being completed in June 1951.
 The masterplan was published in 1951, with the landscaping proposed by Sylvia Crowe with open space and playing fields distributed throughout the developed area to preserve the best landscape features.
 The first tenants moved into homes in Redgrave Road in Vange.
 A large, illuminated town sign "Basildon Town Centre Site" at 3.5 ft was erected in 1956 by the railway and stood until early construction was completed.
 The Basildon Centre, which incorporates the local council offices, was officially opened by Jack Cunningham on 14 November 1989.

-Since March 2010 Basildon has a miniature famous white Hollywood sign, reading "Basildon": at five feet tall, the new sign is one-ninth of the height of the Hollywood original. part of a plan of landscaping and infrastructure improvements funded by £400,000 from the Prescott-spearheaded Thames Gateway.
+Since March 2010, Basildon has a miniature famous white Hollywood sign, reading "Basildon"; at five feet tall, the new sign is one-ninth of the height of the Hollywood original. part of a plan of landscaping and infrastructure improvements funded by £400,000 from the Prescott-spearheaded Thames Gateway.
 Opponents from all parties believe spending could have been directed toward social problems.